What you need to know

 Some key points to remember:

-- Your class schedule grid is available only through the first week of the term.
+- Your class schedule grid is available through the first week of the fall and spring terms.

 - If you completed online registration before schedules were generated (fall only), your schedule will only show the classes that you are registered for.